-Under the Railroad Retirement Act, a "current connection with the railroad industry" is one of the eligibility requirements for occupational disability annuities and is one of the factors that determines whether the Railroad Retirement Board (RRB) or the Social Security Administration has jurisdiction over the payment of monthly benefits to survivors of a railroad employee.
-It is also one of the eligibility requirements for supplemental annuities.
+Under the Railroad Retirement Act (RRA), a "current connection with the railroad industry" is one of the eligibility requirements for both the occupational disability and supplemental annuities payable by the Railroad Retirement Board (RRB).
+It is also a factor in determining whether the RRB or the Social Security Administration pays monthly benefits to survivors of a railroad employee.